5th New York Infantry Regiment: The Peninsula campaign

+The Virginia campaign

 In August 1862, the regiment fell under the control of General John Pope.
 At the Second Battle of Bull Run (also known as the Second Battle of Manassas), the 5th New York Volunteer Infantry regiment was forced to withstand the advancing forces of General James Longstreet.
-In underestimating the size of the Confederate army, Pope ordered the regiment to support Hazlett’s Battery.
-Longstreet’s soldiers easily outnumbered the small regiment, met by the 5th Texas Vol. Of the famous Texas Brigade's who elite soldiers accurate musket volleys quickly inflicted massive casualties in the regiment.
+In underestimating the size of the Confederate army, Pope ordered the regiment to support Hazlett's Battery.
+Longstreet's soldiers easily outnumbered the small regiment, met by the 5th Texas Vol. Of the famous Texas Brigade's who elite soldiers accurate musket volleys quickly inflicted massive casualties in the regiment.
 In just 10 minutes of fighting, the 5th New York lost 332 men of the approximately 525 engaged.
 At least 119 of the casualties were killed outright or died of their wounds.
 The addition of two missing who were never accounted for would bring the death total to 121.
 It was the greatest battle fatality sustained by any Federal infantry unit in the war.
 The entire Color Guard was killed, except for one man.
 The only officer to survive the battle was Captain Cleveland Winslow.
 The regiment was effectively removed as a combat regiment, never again serving in the battle line.

+The Maryland, Fredericksburg, and Chancellorsville campaigns

 Later, at the Battle of Antietam, September 17, the unit was held in reserve.
 On December 15, the unit fought at the Battle of Fredericksburg, covering the Union retreat.
 At the Battle of Chancellorsville under Joseph Hooker, the unit saw its final combat.

-In the fall of 1862, officers of the 5th detailed on recruiting duty had organized the 165th New York Volunteer Infantry, or "Second Battalion Duryee's Zouaves."
-The 165th served with the 19th Corps in Louisiana, in Virginia's Shenandoah Valley, and on occupation duty in Charleston, South Carolina, at war's end.
+It returned to New York on May 8, 1863, and was mustered out on the next day, its three years' men having been transferred to the 146th New York Infantry Regiment.

+During its term of service the Regiment had 2,164 men on its rolls, viz : two years' men, of original organization, 1,026, of whom 260 were with the regiment after the battle at Chancellorsville; recruits and volunteers on reorganization, 1,138, of whom 730 returned, including only about 100 of the original members of 1861.